Will Trump let Chevron stay in Venezuela?

 But if Chevron is forced to leave, the country’s oil production, which has already plunged to its lowest level in seven decades, is likely to spiral even further downward.

-“It’s doubtful PDVSA would be able to sustain production at current levels given its severe financial problems,” said Justin Jacobs, an oil analyst at IHS Markit he explained.
+“It’s doubtful PDVSA would be able to sustain production at current levels given its severe financial problems,” said Justin Jacobs, an oil analyst at IHS Markit.

 Foreign policy analysts fear that in removing the last major American outpost in Venezuela, oil fields Chevron helps operate would wind up in the hands of U.S. adversaries like Russia or China, both of which are staunch allies of Maduro.